silvertaqman/bcpred/README.md

 * joblib (> 1.1)
 * r-base (> 4.0)
 * Rcpi (>1.2)
-* Optional: Run through a Ubuntu terminal.
+* Optional: Run through Ubuntu terminal.

 # How to use